jcamier/stock-rag/README.md

    make ingest
    ```

-   **Note**: The system uses pre-downloaded Apple 10-K documents in `sample_documents/` due to SEC blocking issues.
+   **Note**: The `make setup` command runs Django migrations and sets up pgvector.
+The system uses pre-downloaded Apple 10-K documents in `sample_documents/` due to SEC blocking issues.
 See the "SEC Data Access" section above for details.

 5. **Test the API:**
    ```bash